amuzil/docs/docs/magus/skills/modifiers.md

 ### Focus

-Charges the technique by holding down the form button
+Charges the technique by holding down the form button.

 ### Multi

-Multiplies the technique by repeating the form button
+Multiplies the technique by repeating the form button.

 ### Directional

-Aims the technique in a certain direction by walking that way
+Aims the technique in a certain direction by walking that way.

 ### Target

-Aims the technique at a target by looking at them
+Aims the technique at a target by looking at them.

 ## Special modifiers